Joseph Cella: Political career

 Cella made his start in politics by managing two successful campaigns, and one failed campaign for three Republican Michigan state senators.
-He went on to work for Senator Spencer Abraham, as a political regional director in Michigan for five years.
-Cella next worked as a staff member in the Capitol Hill office of Representative Thaddeus McCotter for two years, before becoming a senior adviser to the House Republican Steering Committee, and the Republican Policy Committee.
+He went on to work for Spencer Abraham as a political regional director in Michigan for five years.
+Cella next worked as a staff member in the Capitol Hill office of Thaddeus McCotter for two years, before becoming a senior adviser to the House Republican Steering Committee and the Republican Policy Committee.

 During the 2016 United States presidential election, Cella was initially a conservative critic of Donald Trump's candidacy.
 Cella was one of several Catholic leaders to sign onto an open letter in March 2016, which “called Trump ‘manifestly unfit to be president of the United States,’ citing his “vulgarity,’ his appeals to racial and ethnic fears, and questioning his commitment to ending abortion.”
-He later went on record saying he had “a sincere change of heart and mind” when Trump said he would appoint anti-abortion judges in the mold of Antonin Scalia.
+He later said saying he had “a sincere change of heart and mind” when Trump said he would appoint anti-abortion judges in the mold of Antonin Scalia.

 After Trump became the Republican nominee, Cella served as lead Catholic advisory counsel for the Trump campaign.
 After Trump's election, Cella served as part of Trump's transition team.